TsubasaKatakiri/rsschool-cv-old/cv.md

 ## __About me__

 Good daytime!
 I'm 31 years old, currently working as a sales manager, but willing to find my place in the world of front-end development.
-I have finished long-term courses at the STEP IT Computer Academy (Minsk) as software developer.
+I have finished long-term courses at the STEP IT Computer Academy (Minsk) as a software developer.
 I have good basic programming knowledge and write code with confidence and passion.
 My greatest strengths are high workability, diligence and great will for learning new technologies and honing existing skills.

 ## __Skills__